128technology/docs/docs/config_dhcp.md

 The same interface configured as a DHCP server cannot also be configured for DHCP relay.
 :::

 Naturally the DHCP server cannot itself reside on an interface that is configured as a DHCP client.
+For supporting information and DHCP configuration Best Practices, please refer to the [DHCP Relay Best Practices Guide.](bcp_dhcp_relay_overview.md)

 ## Basic Configuration
 A DHCP Server is configured on the _network-interface_ as a _host-service_ of type `dhcp-server`.